Building Good Study Habits in Kindergarten: A Singapore Parent's Guide

 Signs the Habits Are Taking Hold

-Positive indicators to watch for:
+Positive things to watch for:

-- Resistance to starting is fading over weeks
+- Resistance to starting fades over weeks

 References